Steve and Sophia had just met.

 In parallel, the team used functional Magnetic Resonance Imaging, which helped them visualize the activity of specific brain regions by detecting the blood flow.
 They looked at the medial prefrontal cortex, an area of the brain that acts as a valuation system or an internal judge that decides if an experience is pleasant or rewarding, for example.
 Part of the medial prefrontal cortex processes a “human-likeness” signal, and part of it processes the “likeability”.
 Activation of these brain regions matched precisely the rise-dip-rise model of the Uncanny Valley.

 The importance of this discovery is that it allows us to develop techniques to “hop over” and avoid the Uncanny Valley.
-Because social experience rewires the brain, positive experiences with artificial agents will make our medial prefrontal cortex respond favorably.
+Because social experience rewires the brain, positive experiences with artificial agents will make our medial prefrontal cortex respond favourably.

 For example, when Sophia admits that “indeed” is her default answer if she doesn’t know something, Steve laughs genuinely.
 That’s a positive interaction.
-When he asks about her favorite series, she uses his earlier references to “Black Mirror” to find an answer he can relate to.
+When he asks about her favourite series, she uses his earlier references to “Black Mirror” to find an answer he can relate to.
 After asking him a personal question, she builds on his answer to carry on the conversation.
 Their interaction gets progressively more human-like.

 In the interview Sophia points out how deeply embedded artificial intelligence is in our daily lives and how important it is to get accustomed to robot compatriots… and she’s right.